Tom Ford's Husband, Fashion Editor Richard Buckley, Dead at 72 - E! Online

 Tom Ford has lost his lifelong partner.

-The designer's husband, fashion journalist Richard Buckley, died "of natural causes after a prolonged illness," Ford's rep confirmed in a statement.
+The designer's husband, fashion journalist Richard Buckley, died on Sunday, Sept.
+19 "of natural causes after a prolonged illness," Ford's rep confirmed in a statement.
 He was 72.

 "It is with great sadness that Tom Ford announces the death of his beloved husband of 35 years, Richard Buckley," the statement read.
 "Richard passed away peacefully at their home in Los Angeles with Tom and their son Jack by his side."